Pollo Yucatán

 Preparation

-1. Preheat the oven to 425°.
-In a blender, puree the orange zest and juice, lime zest and juice, garlic, ancho powder, oregano, and 1/4 cup of oil.
+Preheat the oven to 425°F. In a blender, combine the orange zest and juice, lime zest and juice, garlic, ancho chile powder, oregano, and 1/4 cup of the olive oil.
+Purée until smooth.
 Season with salt and pepper.

-2. Arrange the chicken in a shallow baking dish, skin side up, and make 3 deep, crosswise cuts in each breast half.
-Season the chicken with salt and cover it with the puree, rubbing it into the slits.
-Spread the chayote, poblano, and onion on a rimmed baking sheet, drizzle with oil, and season with salt.
-Roast the chicken in the upper third of the oven for 30 minutes, basting a few times, until just white throughout; rotate the pan once halfway through.
-At the same time, roast the vegetables for about 30 minutes, until browned and the chayote is crisp-tender.
+Arrange the chicken skin-side up in a shallow baking dish.
+Using a sharp knife, make 3 deep crosswise cuts in each breast half, cutting down to the bone.
+Season with salt, then pour the marinade over the chicken, rubbing it thoroughly into the slits.
+In a separate rimmed baking sheet, spread the chayote, poblano, and onion in a single layer, drizzle with olive oil, and season with salt.
+Roast the chicken in the upper third of the oven, basting every 10 minutes, until cooked through and a thermometer inserted into the thickest part reads 165°F, about 30 minutes.
+Rotate the pan once halfway through.
+Roast the vegetables on a lower rack at the same time until browned and the chayote is crisp-tender, about 30 minutes.